karrieretutor/jitsi-prom-exporter/README.md

 There is a [documentation](https://github.com/jitsi/jitsi-videobridge/blob/master/doc/statistics.md) of the published statistics by the video bridges.

+# Run
+There are multiple ways to run the exporter.
+Once it is running, it will publish the collected metrics on `:8080/metrics`.

+## Binary
+Clone this repo into your `$GOPATH/src/` directory.
+In the exporter directroy run `go get ./...` which creates the `exporter` binary in `$GOPTAH/bin/`.
+You can run this binary, it will still pull its configuration (see below) from the environment.

+## Docker container
+There is an image available on [docker hub](https://hub.docker.com/r/karrieretutor/jitsi) `karrieretutor/jitsi:prom-exporter-latest`.
+Alternatively build it yourself with the provided dockerfile.
+The configuration is provided via environment (see below).
+By running it as a docker container you gain the advantage of choosing the port which is used for publishing the metrics, see [docker cli reference](https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port--p---expose).

 # env configuration
 env | description | default value
 --- | --- | ---